Department of City andRegional Planning

 CRP offers an undergraduate degree in urban and regional studies, and both master's and doctoral degrees in regional planning, historic preservation planning, and regional science.
-We share the leadership of the Baker Program in Real Estate housed in the Paul Rubacha Department of Real Estate and collaborate with Cornell Tech in New York City.
+With the multicollege Paul Rubacha Department of Real Estate, jointly led by AAP and the SC Johnson College of Business, CRP also offers dual master's degrees in regional planning and real estate through the Baker Program in Real Estate.
 Our students can take courses in CRP programs in Ithaca, New York City, and Rome; and pursue their research around the world.
 As a unit within a New York State land-grant institution, we are by nature deeply engaged with communities locally, regionally, and beyond.

 Photo of the day